-- Allow port 25567 (TCP) inbound to the Datto appliance from the Datto Linux Agent.
+- Allow port 25567 (TCP) inbound to the Datto Linux Agent from the Datto appliance.

 - Allow port 3260 (TCP) inbound to the Datto appliance from the Datto Mac Agent.

-- Allow port 25569 (TCP) inbound to the Datto appliance from the Datto Mac Agent.
+- Allow port 25569 (TCP) inbound to the Datto Mac Agent from the Datto appliance.

 Internet access requirements for protected machines

 - The Datto appliance must have access to the Datto Cloud for backup replication and remote device management.
-In addition, all ICMP packets must be allowed through the firewall.
+Also, all ICMP packets must be allowed through the firewall.